World Famous Wrecks here in the Red Sea!

 The wreck has no entirely enclosed areas.
 The beauty of the corals, the large shoals of fish and the structure still remaining make it a very enjoyable dive.

 The wreck of an Egyptian minesweeper sunk by an Israeli plane in 1970.
 She lies on her port side at 30 m, in Hurghada Bay.
 Although most commonly referred to as El Mina, the ship was actually called the Miniya, 58 m long, El Mina is almost completely intact and is permanently buoyed.
 Follow the buoy line down and dive along the outside of the wreck.
 You will see a machine guns, still loaded.
 The interior is cramped and crumbling so it’s not recommended to go inside.

 The wreck of a roll-on roll-off ferry which sunk in 1991.
 470 Lives were lost.
 It as on route to Safaga from Jeddah and overloaded with pilgrims returning from Mecca.

-I dived it shortly after it sank, without realising what I was diving.
+I dived it shortly after it sank, without realizing what I was diving.
 I’ve never dived it since.
-The sight of the luggage and people’s belongings lying new on the seafloor and the growing realisation that this was a recent tragedy made for one of my worst ever dives.
+The sight of the luggage and people’s belongings lying new on the seafloor and the growing realization that this was a recent tragedy made for one of my worst ever dives.